rick/whiskey_disk_presentation/code/01_slide.md

 # recent:

-### staleness checks, don't have to have ruby or rake on target, using git-flow for release / feature management
+### 'wd' command instead of just rake (allows managing multiple deployments centrally), staleness checks, don't have to have ruby or rake on target, using git-flow for release / feature management

 # next: